privatejfx141/teq-data-platform/sprint-backlog/sprint-1/tasks.md

 * might need to use library for reading excel files

 ## T7 Dependency: T3, T4, T6 | 10 story points
-Update the database with the parsed excel data.
-* connect the code that parses and validates excel data with the database so that the data from the excel files can be inserted into the database
+Insert the parsed excel data for the Client Profile template into the database.
+* need to store all the different field types
+* need to know the allowable values for each field

 ## T8 | 8 story points
 Develop basic front-end UI for uploading Excel templates.